thomasgassmann/mycloud-cli/README.md

 `sudo apt-get install chromium chromium-driver`

 ## Todos
+- [ ] Only store hashed password in memory
+- [ ] Automatically launch proxy and close it, when needed
 - [ ] Custom WebDAV proxy with support for Synology Cloud Sync
 - [ ] In case of KeyboardInterrupt: join all running threads. handle keyboardInterrupt properly in other threads
 - [ ] Rename multiple requests in one file